yqz5514/Final-Project-Group/README.md

 Repo Organization:

 Code: contains all code files for the project, including train script, test script, and interpretability script.
+To run in a Linux terminal, add the argument --path <CLONED_GIT_DIRECTORY>.
+Defaults in the files should be left as-is to recreate our results, however toggling off the code to save figures, models, and data files will not affect the models but may cause subsequent processes to break.
 * To re-train the model from scratch, run model_train.py
 * To run testing only, using current model, run model_test.py